Tough, Tenacious Defense Against Sex Crime Charges

 In New York, sex crimes come with very serious consequences.
 All too often, misunderstandings about the law can result in very serious criminal charges.

 If you are facing charges based on allegations of a sex crime, Frost & Kavanaugh is here and ready to fight for you.
-Our sex crime defense attorneys in Troy understand our state’s laws and can apply our decades of experience to your defense.
+Our sex crime defense attorneys in Troy and Albany counties understand our state’s laws and can apply our decades of experience to your defense.